· · · ·

 Burrito Method

-1. Heat up the tortilla (I microwaved mine for 1 minute) then assemble in this order: vegan sour cream, hash browns, cheese, salsa, sausage, cheese, vegan eggs, more cheese, salsa.
+• Heat up the tortilla (microwave or stovetop) then assemble in this order: cheese, hash browns, cheese, salsa, sausage, cheese, vegan eggs, more cheese, salsa.
 Roll your burrito up and ENJOY!

 Notes